 - A. The non-lead teacher is required to apply for lead teacher credentials during the next application period, if eligible.
-If not eligible, the lead teacher position will be reposted the following year, unless funding restrictions do not allow a change in personnel. - B. The non-lead teacher shall continue in the position as long as he/she is pursuing lead teacher credentials in a timely manner. - C. The non-lead teacher serving in a lead teacher position shall receive half of a lead teacher stipend referenced in Table A.
+If not eligible, the lead teacher position will be reposted the following year, unless funding restrictions do not allow a change in personnel. - B. The non-lead teacher shall continue in the position as long as he/she is pursuing lead teacher credentials in a timely manner. - C. The non-lead teacher serving in a lead teacher position shall receive half of a lead teacher stipend as reflected in Table B.